DEH1802 Dental Hygiene II

 There are no corequisites for this course.

-presented.
-Management of arious dental office emergencies will be
+well.
+Management of dental office medical emergencies will be an

 - Dental Office Emergencies Module Outlines

 ||Course Topic Outlines purchased in Warrington Campus Bookstore

 |Program Learning Outcomes:

 1. Demonstrate basic knowledge, concepts, and principles of